 - Privacy: The last principle touches on the system’s collection, usage, retention, disclosure, and disposal of personal information in accordance with the company’s own privacy notice, as well as criteria in the AICPA’s generally accepted privacy principles (GAPP).
 This includes personally identifiable information (PII) like names, addresses, or social security numbers that can be used to identify an individual or other personal data considered to be sensitive such as health records.
 This is done using access controls, 2-factor authentication, and encryption.

 As stated previously, SOC 2 compliance is one of the most widely accepted auditing standards for data security and management, meaning that many companies will require a report before they can approve the purchase of a new software or service.

 The SOC 2 report will show prospects and current customers you’re committed to protecting their clients and own interests.
 Some industries that should be SOC 2 compliant are:

 - Accounting, cloud computing, CRMs, data analysis, document or records management, financial services, HR, IT security management, medical claims, SaaS vendors (like Justuno!), and more.

-SOC 2 compliance is necessary for service providers working in highly regulated fields or with clients who are publicly traded companies, to be seen as a viable vendor for hire.
-This report gives prospects confidence their data is being protected and you aren’t a possibility for introducing vulnerabilities into their systems via integrations.
+SOC 2 compliance is necessary for service providers working in highly regulated fields or with clients who are publicly traded companies to be seen as viable vendors for hire.
+This report gives prospects confidence their data is being protected, and you aren’t a possibility for introducing vulnerabilities into their systems via integrations.

 As data privacy continues to grow in importance and more regulations are introduced, SOC 2 compliance is only going to become more important.
 Just a few reasons why it’s important:

-- Companies can lose out on business without it, or vice versa can gain a competitive advantage over slower to move competitors.
+- Companies can lose out on business without it, or vice versa; they can gain a competitive advantage over slower-to-move competitors.

 - It’s cheaper than a massive data breach